hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	parse tokens and expressions.

-	tab completion of file paths, curses again, escape to shell from within, constrain python functions and allow use of cells, ...
+	tab completion of file paths and command parts, curses again, escape to shell from within, constrain python functions and allow use of cells, ...

 	alignment, raw/normal mode, precision and conversion for display, ...